This job is sometimes referred to by alternative titles

 - thoroughbred racing.

-Some horse trainers specialise as pre-trainers – working only with young horses.
+Some horse trainers specialise as pre-trainers – working only with young race horses.